vieirads/100DaysOfCode/r1-log.md

 ### R1D74
 Studied a bit more of Kivy and started to make a simple calculator.
 I did a quick design with simples buttons and now I have to write the logic.

+### R1D75
+Struggled to make the calculator using kivy.
+Tomorrow I will try again.
+I am not having enough time to study the way I wanted, because I have a test next week.